Pilotcore Insights

 AWS WAF will then inspect incoming requests according to your configured web ACL rules at the edge location.
 These rules might detect and block requests deemed part of a DDoS attack, protect against SQL injection, and many others.
 Next, CloudFront will check its cache for the requested content.

 While it doesn’t cover EC2 instances directly, WAF works tightly with the load balancer, so if you’re suffering from AWS ELB DDoS attacks it will help mitigate them.
-It also integrates with the Secrets Manager.
-The Secrets Manager protects your content’s security secrets.
-It does this by rotating the custom header value and updating the AWS WAF and CloudFront configurations.
+If you use a custom origin header, store the expected value securely and rotate it through automation that updates both the CloudFront origin configuration and the WAF rule.

 If you require additional protection to AWS WAF, AWS also provides Shield Standard and Shield Advanced.
 The standard variant is already included at no extra cost when you decide to combine CloudFront with AWS WAF and your other AWS services.